Skip to content

 These benefits make retrofitting a smart investment for landlords, enhancing property value, tenant satisfaction, and ensuring compliance with regulations.

-Opting for a Whole House Plan instead of individual measures provides a strategic and comprehensive approach to energy efficiency.
-This method allows us to address the root causes of issues like damp and mould, plan improvements in a logical sequence, and ensure that future retrofits are not compromised.
-By looking at the bigger picture, you can avoid expensive mistakes and make informed decisions that align with your budget and long-term goals.
+Opting for a Whole House Plan instead of individual measures offers a strategic and comprehensive approach to energy efficiency.
+This method addresses root causes like damp and mould, plans improvements logically, and ensures future retrofits aren’t compromised.
+Looking at the bigger picture helps avoid expensive mistakes and allows you to make informed decisions that suit your budget and long-term goals.

-Additionally, a Whole House Plan helps you find the most cost-effective way to meet current and future energy efficiency standards.
-It’s adaptable, allowing you to choose the level of investment that suits your financial situation while ensuring your property remains compliant and attractive to tenants.
+Additionally, a Whole House Plan helps you find the most cost-effective way to meet current and future energy standards.
+It’s flexible, allowing you to choose the level of investment that matches your financial situation while ensuring your property remains compliant and appealing to tenants.

 A higher EPC rating not only makes your property more marketable but also significantly reduces energy bills, which is a major draw for prospective tenants.

 Position yourself as a forward-thinking landlord committed to sustainability and tenant well-being.
-Get in touch to start your retrofit journey and ensure your properties achieve higher EPC ratings, or jump straight in with our free Plan Builder advice service, or call 0330 223 2742 today!.
+Start your retrofit journey today by messaging us or calling 0330 223 2742.

 Are you a tenant?